-One Uber class action lawsuit tentatively reached a $100 million settlement, but this was struck down for being too little for drivers who allegedly were misclassified as contractors.
+One Uber class action lawsuit tentatively reached a $100 million settlement, but a judge struck it down for being unfair to drivers.

 Uber Technologies, Inc. is facing multiple state-specific lawsuits across the country that claim the ride-hailing company improperly classifies drivers as independent contractors.
 Plaintiffs in these lawsuits allege that they should be reclassified as Uber employees, a shift that would entitle drivers to benefits such as gas and mileage reimbursement, health insurance, and overtime pay.